 OK, so it looks like the issue is really two things, one of which is my fault:

 1) In resurrecting my test system, I had to set up the perturbation again, and I forgot to fill in the B state mass column in the atomtypes section, resulting in some B state masses which are zero, as you note

 2) There is apparently a difference in how missing B state masses are handled in 4.x and later as compared to 3.x, in that I can run this system at lambda = 0 even with zero B state masses in older GROMACS versions, but not under the new ones.
 Presumably when the lambda vector stuff was implemented for 4.6 this changed.

 In any case, presumably this is not exactly a bug, then, but also it would be nice to avoid silent failure.
 Maybe a specific warning any time any of the atoms in a system has a zero mass in either A or B state?

-#5 Updated by Erik Lindahl almost 3 years ago
+#5 Updated by Erik Lindahl over 6 years ago

 - Tracker changed from Bug to Feature

 - Target version changed from 4.6.x to 5.0

 As Berk wrote, this is not a bug, but incorrect topology.
 However, I added a check for stateB to the place where we already check masses for stateA in grompp - that should help catch things like this automatically next time.